paramsgit/Socialbook/README.md

 <img src="sclone/static/imgs/follow.png" alt="profile"  style="margin:20px 0 40px 0" />

 - **Chat**: The website provides a real-time chat feature that allows users to communicate with each other.
-Users can send text messages, share photos, and have private conversations.
+Users can send and receive text messages in this application.

 <img src="sclone/static/imgs/chat.png" alt="profile"  style="margin:20px 0 40px 0" />